leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

 If instead of $\rho$ we consider the true pressure in the liquid
-$P = p - \rho gz $, where $g$ is the free fall acceleration, $z$ is the height of the considered point above some calculated level, then (1.5) can be written in the form
+$P = p - \rho gz$, where $g$ is the free fall acceleration, $z$ is the height of the considered point above some calculated level, then (1.5) can be written in the form

 $$
 \mathbf{u} = -\nabla (P+ \rho g z).
 (1.6)
 $$

-In hydrotechnical calculations, the head $H = p/\rho g $ is usually used, then we have
+In hydrotechnical calculations, the head $H = p/\rho g$ is usually used, then we have

 $$
 \mathbf{u} = - C \nabla H, C = \kappa \rho g /\mu (1.7)